cncf/tag-security/assessments/projects/custodian/joint-review.md

 external intruder.

-As a result of the elevated permissions Cloud Custodian requires in order to execute within a given cloud environment, Organizations which fail to appropriately secure the identity and access management of their cloud environment may negate any security value Cloud Custodian can provide them.
+As a result of the elevated permissions Cloud Custodian requires in order to execute within a given cloud environment, organizations which fail to appropriately secure the identity and access management of their cloud environment may negate any security value Cloud Custodian can provide them.